Derrick Henry Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Matchup vs. Kansas City

-- Henry has averaged 117.8 rushing yards per game in his four career matchups against the Chiefs, 6.7 fewer yards than his over/under in Sunday's game.
+- Henry's 117.8 rushing yards per game in his four career matchups against the Chiefs are 6.7 fewer yards than his over/under in Sunday's game.

-- Henry, in four matchups against the Chiefs, has run for a TD every time, including multiple scores in two games.
+- Henry, in four matchups versus the Chiefs, has run for a TD every time, including multiple scores in two games.

 - Henry will go up against a Chiefs squad that allows 133.2 rushing yards per game and is the NFL's 27th-ranked rush defense.